 Journey through mangroves

-Our Amazon display takes you through the mangroves, home to our deadly piranhas, electric eel and archer fish out into our second gigantic botanical house.
+Our Edge of Rainforest zone into the Amazing Amazon zone takes you on a journey through the mangrove swamps, home to our deadly piranhas and archer fish out into our second gigantic botanical house.

 A multi-level walkway accessible by all leads visitors down to our breathtaking open-top Amazon display.